snickerton/snickerton.github.legacy/_posts/2015-03-21-Solubility-Checker.markdown

 ---

 <i>Note: This project was created before the birth of Tinker but I still wanted to keep a record of it.
-Therefore, many of the descriptions will be vague, and will accurately exhibit how bad my memory is.
+Therefore, many of the descriptions will be vague, and will accurately exhibit how bad my memory is. <br>
 Article is still under construction.</i>

 <h3><b>What it is:</b></h3> Chemistry solubility rules are tedious and annoying to go through every single time.
 The rules/conditions are perfect for computers however, so I created a website that evaluates an ionic compound given these rules.